Clemapfel/jluna/docs/manual.md

 julia prints: [3, 4, 5, 6]
 ```

-Through this method, we can call a very specific lambda only after registering it.
-This may seem restrictive at first, but we will soon see how through clever programming we can actually call truly arbitrary C++ code like this.
+It may seem very limiting to only be able to call two kinds of function signatures and having to register them first everytime, however through clever programming, this system actually allows us to call any C++ function - with no restrictions.

 #### Allowed Function Names

-We are, however, restricted to only certain function names.
+We are, however, restricted to only certain function *names*.
 While arbitrary julia-valid characters (except `.` and `#`) in the functions name are allowed, it is recommended to stick to C++ style convention when naming functions.
 Do feel free to specifically use postfix `!` for mutating functions, as it is customary in julia.

 ```julia
 # good: